wp-plugins/wcp-contact-form/readme.txt

 14. Admin Panel :: Settings :: reCAPTCHA

 == Changelog ==
+= 2.3.6 =
+* added: Check of the minimum required PHP version on a server
+* added: Lock of the "Submit" button during form submission

 = 2.3.5 =
 * added: "Quick Reply" button to the Inbox (message list) and form details page that allows to open standard mail client and send quick reply to sender.
 * added: Option for reCAPTCHA translation that based on default WordPress language that defined in the admin panel